MakerFaireOrlando/mfo-static-website/_exhibits/2023-cavebot-painting.md

 slug: cavebot-painting
 permalink: /exhibits/cavebot-painting/
 exhibit-id: 23-58
-exhibit-zone: "Spirit - West"
+exhibit-zone: "Robot Ruckus (Spirit Building)"
-space-number: "SE1, SF1"
+space-number: "SA22, SA23"
 description: "Robot Painting hands-on demonstration.
 Keep the robot and canvas as a souvenir of Maker Faire. $5"
 description-long: "Hands-on demonstration.
 Pick out a robot and have it paint a canvas for you.
 STEM: learn how the small robot works, basic electricity and make some art.
 Regular acrylic & florescent paint.
 Keep the robot & canvas.
 See samples of the artist's work with UV LEDs built into the canvas.
 Free stickers! "
 image: /assets/images/exhibit-images/23-58-exhibit-cavebot-painting-hands-on-sample-large.jpg